 After every major iOS update, there are always a few bugs that need to be worked out and features that need to be tweaked.
 With the iOS 11 update, we have seen a different type of bug arise – many iPhone users are reporting that their iPhone keeps restarting and they’ve tried to fix it for hours on end.
 Some bugs can be bearable but in this case, there are iPhone users who aren’t able to use their iPhone, and therefore this is a fairly frustrating bug to deal with.

 Now, there are a few basic things that you can try with your iPhone to fix this although, we’re going to be discussing the best things that you can do to try and fix your iPhone if it keeps restarting.
+If your iPhone goes straight to voicemail, this article is for you.

 Doing a hard reset is very simple, and you’ll often find that this is the fix to most iOS issues (aside from any hardware issues that there may be with your iPhone).
 With a hard reset, you’re completely shutting down the iOS system and rebooting it – when you do a simple iPhone restart, the iOS system is only partially shut down.